emmanuel-benoit/graylog-groups/README.md

 ------

 * Proper logging, work in progress:
-  * Add logs to the privilege computations and related API calls.
   * Sending logs to... well, Graylog... through CLI switches.
   * Writing logs to a file.
 * Document command line flags.